EngineeringEnterpriseGuidesBest Practices

 Key Takeaways

 • Verify in a real browser during development.
-Shiplight's MCP server lets AI coding agents validate UI changes before code review.
+Shiplight Plugin lets AI coding agents validate UI changes before code review.

 • Generate stable regression tests automatically.
 Verifications become YAML test files that self-heal when the UI changes.